joao-neves95/merger-js/README.md

  Yet another light weight and simple build tool for JavaScript files, with auto build capabilities and smart CLI tooling.

+ Because merger uses uglify-es for minification, you don't need to use any kind of transpilers in conjunction with this tool.
+You can use ES6+.

  **merger *does not* support circular dependencies**

  **NPM:** [LINK](https://www.npmjs.com/package/merger-js)<br/>